pajakoo/kbiz/wp-content/plugins/backup/README.txt

 SGBP is our own archive format, therefore currently there is no software that can extract it.

-= Is it possible to migrate website using BackupGuard? =
+= Is it possible to migrate website using Backup Guard? =

-Although we don't offer server migration feature, BackupGuard creates an exact snapshot of the current state of your website and whenever you restore it, the exact same state gets restored.
+Although we don't offer server migration feature, Backup Guard creates an exact snapshot of the current state of your website and whenever you restore it, the exact same state gets restored.
 So practically, you can migrate your website with just downloading and importing your backup.

 == Screenshots ==

-1. Main screen / list of backups
+1. Unlimited backups & restores
-2. Perform manual backup popup
-3. Import backup popup
+2. Website migration
+3. Scheduled backups
-4. Cloud settings screen
+4. Cloud integrations
-5. Scheduled backup settings screen
-6. General settings screen
+5. Mail notifications
+6. Backup customization

 == Changelog ==

+= 1.1.32 =
+* External restore bug fixes
+* Redirect bug fixed
+* Databes backup reloading bug fixed

+= 1.1.30 =
+* Secure and reliable restoration
+* Charset and collate migration
+* LightSpeed web server support
+* Active user won’t be dropped after restoration
+* Plugin update logic was improved
+* Other security fixes and optimizations

+= 1.1.29 =
+* Bug Fixing

+= 1.1.28 =
+* Code cleanup
+* Reloading implimitation during database backup

+= 1.1.27 =
+* Code cleanup
+* Reloading implimitation during restore

 = 1.1.26 =
 * Reloading logic changed